Global existence and stability of viscous Alfv\'en waves in the large-box limit for MHD systems: Proof of Theorem

-\item For the nonlinear system \eqref{eq:d2}, since the initial data $z_{\pm,n,\text{(non)}}|_{t=t_{n-1}}$ are zero, in view of the prior estimates of $z_{\pm}$ and the obtained energy estimate estimates for the linear part, by using the div-curl lemma \ref{lem:div-cur} and proceeding in the same manner as derivation of \eqref{eq:thm2}, for all $1\leq n\leq n_{0}$ and $t_{n-1}< t\leq t_{n}$, we have the following weighted energy estimate:
+In view of the a priori estimates \eqref{eq:thm2} for $z_{\pm}$ and the obtained estimate in \eqref{eq:d3} for the linear part, by using the div-curl lemma \ref{lem:div-cur} and proceeding in the same manner as derivation of \eqref{eq:thm2}, we derive the second inequality in \eqref{eq:d3} for $z_{\pm,n,\text{(non)}}$.